DeeMMoon/SensorImitationApp/README.md

 ## API

 -  POST
-    - /sensors/registration - Кegistering a new sensor
+    - /sensors/registration - Registering a new sensor
     - /measurements/add - Adding new weather data received from the sensor
 -  GET
     - /measurements - Getting all the weather data